21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 That was a signal to rethink and optimize martech choice.
 And they did.
 Technology stack 2022 focus shifted to building smart tech stacks.
 That means:

-It’s ok that your marketing teams use different tools.
+It’s ok that your marketers use different tools.
 The problem comes when you need to play them together.
 Like CRM, messengers, social media, email, and live chat on a website in terms of communication with customers.

-Now, marketers opt for API-first solutions that provide a free-flowing exchange of data between channels, tools, and systems. - Saving time with marketing automation
+Now, marketers opt for API-first solutions that provide a free-flowing exchange of data between tools and systems.

 Business is moving to a cookieless future.
 That means marketers should be ready to understand the customer and their journey with martech tools that can collect visitors’ data without cookies technology.